 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. Mcafee

 This inverse relationship between belief and reasoning is a significant finding.
 It doesn’t matter how healthy your mind is.
 It doesn’t matter how intelligent you are.
 Religious beliefs overcome our ability to reason and use common sense.
 This condition is one of the primary functions we find in the most popular religions.
 Belief in mythology is the basis for the Semitic religions of Christianity, Judaism, and Islam.

 Here’s what happens.
 The more you expose yourself to groupthink manipulation, the more susceptible you become.
-You buy into the propaganda, and so they can promote outlandish ideas or actions.
-This effectively overcomes critical thinking.
-This is why religious extremism is the primary tool for propaganda.
+You believe more and more of the propaganda, and so those in charge of the programming can promote outlandish ideas or actions.
+Belief in mythology and superstition effectively overcomes critical thinking.
+And this is why religious extremism is the primary tool for propaganda.

 Thankfully, this condition is not terminal.
 We can reduce its effectiveness.
 The more one uses critical thinking skills, the less extreme the individual’s religious beliefs.
 And conversely, the greater is your ability to consider new ideas and new ways of thinking.

 We discovered the relationship when determining the learning readiness of participants.
 We use a survey to determine if someone is ready to learn.
 The survey is a set of questions that explores the boundaries of thinking.
 We know people can only see what their minds will accept or expect.